cTurtle98/doorpy/README.md

 #### 7) customization

-use another computer on your network to visit the following web addresses where <pi-ip> is the ip address you noted from the startup text scroll `<pi-ip>:8080/edit` editor for cards and messages (future feature)
+use another computer on your network to visit the following web addresses

+<pi-ip> is the ip address you noted from the startup text scroll

+`<pi-ip>:8080/edit` editor for cards and messages

+(future feature)
 `<pi-ip>:8080/config` editor for configs.json